brianglass/anastasis/files/weekday_vespers1.md

 Glory.
 Both now.<span style="color:red"> Cross-Theotokion.
 Same melody.</span>

-Pure Virgin, when you saw the ripe grape Cluster<a href="#_ftn12" id="_ftnref12"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[12]</span></a> that you had bore unhusbanded in your womb hanging upon the Tree, lamenting you bewailed him and cried out, ‘My Child, who drop down sweetness; Benefactor, through whom may all the drunkenness of the passions be abolished by divine consolations, through me who gave you birth, for you are compassionate’.
+Pure Virgin, when you saw the ripe grape Cluster<a href="#_ftn12" id="_ftnref12">[12]</a> that you had bore unhusbanded in your womb hanging upon the Tree, lamenting you bewailed him and cried out, ‘My Child, who drop down sweetness; Benefactor, through whom may all the drunkenness of the passions be abolished by divine consolations, through me who gave you birth, for you are compassionate’.

 <span style="color:red">Aposticha of the Cross.</span>

-Save me, Christ Saviour, by the power of the Cross, who saved Peter in the sea,<a href="#_ftn13" id="_ftnref13"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[13]</span></a> and have mercy on me, O God.
+Save me, Christ Saviour, by the power of the Cross, who saved Peter in the sea,<a href="#_ftn13" id="_ftnref13">[13]</a> and have mercy on me, O God.

-You have revealed the Tree of your Cross as a tree of life,<a href="#_ftn14" id="_ftnref14"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[14]</span></a> Christ our God, to us who believe in you; and through it you destroyed the one who held the might of death and made us, who had been slain by sin, alive.
+You have revealed the Tree of your Cross as a tree of life,<a href="#_ftn14" id="_ftnref14">[14]</a> Christ our God, to us who believe in you; and through it you destroyed the one who held the might of death and made us, who had been slain by sin, alive.
 And so we cry to you: Benefactor of all, Lord, glory to you.

 <span style="color:red">Of the Martyrs.</span>